Dr Sianne Gordon-Wilson

-I teach consumer behaviour and strategic marketing at UG level.
-I am also the module co-ordinator of the consumer behaviour units.
+I teach consumer behaviour and social marketing at UG level.
+I am also the module co-ordinator of the L5 consumer behaviour unit.

 My research interests lie in the areas of life stage, identity and sustainable behaviour.
 My approach is interdisciplinary, drawing on marketing, management, and social sciences.

 - The consumption and sustainability of life stages including pregnancy, motherhood and the elderly